 - Coconut water

 - Herbal tea (cold or iced is better when it comes to sweating)

 10. Chamomile for Sweating

 The fragrant chamomile has antibacterial, astringent, and deodorant properties, making it ideal for sweat remedy.
-While its anti-bacterial properties can eliminate the odor producing bacteria, the astringent properties can constrict the sweat glands to produce less sweat.
-The deodorant properties doesn’t need to be expressed as it will keep you fresh throughout the day by countering the body odor due to excessive sweating.
+While its anti-bacterial properties can eliminate the odor-producing bacteria, the astringent properties can constrict the sweat glands to produce less sweat.
+The deodorant properties don’t need to be expressed as it will keep you fresh throughout the day by countering the body odor due to excessive sweating.